srobin9/hakmin-gcp-checkride/03-db/README.md

 ### Configuration

 1. Create a workspace:
     ```bash
     terraform workspace new <workspace_name>
     ```
 2. Select a workspace:
     ```bash
     terraform workspace select <workspace_name>
     ```
 3. Review and modify the `<workspace_name>.tfvars` file with your specific settings, such as:
-    *   `project_id`: The GCP project ID.
+    *   `project_name`: The name of the GCP project, this value is used to look up project ID from 01-landing-zone output.
     *   `region`: The GCP region.
     *   `alloydb_cluster_name`: The name of the AlloyDB cluster.
     *   `alloydb_instance_name`: The name of the AlloyDB instance.
     *   `machine_type`: The machine type for the AlloyDB instance.
-    *    `authorized_network`: The self link of service VPC for AlloyDB to use private ip.
+    *  `authorized_network`: The self link of service VPC for AlloyDB to use private ip which is retrieved by 02-service-network.
    *  **Cloud SQL (optional):**
      * To use Cloud SQL, uncomment the `31-cloudsql-instance` module and configure variables for cloud sql.
 4. Optionally, customize the `variables.tf` file to change any of the variable defaults.